 The idea behind the purple heart is that people who got wounded must have been really close to the enemy in a fight.
 On Route 13 that day, we could sense the enemy in that elephant grass.
 It’s thick and about 10 feet high.
 The enemy cannot do an ambush unless they are no more than about six inches inside it.
 They have to be able to see what they shoot at and too many inches of elephant grass will stop or slow the bullets.
 So the “wounded warriors” in that truck convoy behind us were no closer to that enemy unit than we were.

 Getting hit by enemy fire in a fight where guys in the same general location were not hit is just bad luck.

 My Uncle Carl was wounded by a German machine gun.
 He was in the infantry in Europe.
-So was my dad.
+My dad was in the artillery.
 But my dad took typing in high school.
 Consequently, he was made company clerk (the job made famous by Radar O’Reilly in M.A.S.H.) in an artillery unit in the 79th infantry Division and not close to enemy fire very often.
 One of my dad’s friends, Reds Oyster, was killed by enemy artillery fire while on guard duty not far from my dad’s sleeping spot.
 My dad pulled the same guard duty on other nights.
 Oyster was a “wounded warrior” by today’s standards.
 My dad was not, but they did the exact same thing.

 My Uncle Jack was a captain in Europe.
 He was assigned to quartermaster (supply) corps, apparently because of scoring high on the IQ test given in basic training.